 If you’ve had multiple restrictions for the same issue, there’s a chance that your ban will be a ‘permanent’ one.
 This can be highly inconvenient, especially as you can’t just set up a new account to circumnavigate the restriction.

-Your only option here is to try and contact LinkedIn support to try and resolve the matter.
+Your only option here is to try and contact LinkedIn support to resolve the matter.
 Again, you’ll have to be honest and upfront about the situation.
 You’ll also likely have to adhere to every rule closely once you have your account reinstated.

 So, that’s it for what to do if you get banned on LinkedIn.
 As we’ve seen, it can sometimes be fairly easy to pick up a short-term restriction if you don’t know what you’re doing.
 LinkedIn is a platform that’s dedicated to delivering a quality experience.
 As such, any spammy or unethical conduct will see consequences.